neondatabase/website/content/docs/introduction.md

 <a href="/docs/guides/java" title="Java" description="Connect a Java application to Neon" icon="java"></a>

 <a href="/docs/guides/laravel" title="Laravel" description="Connect from Laravel to Neon" icon="laravel"></a>

-<a href="/docs/guides/prisma" title="Prisma" description="Learn how to connect from Prisma ORM to your Neon Postgres database" icon="prisma"></a>

 <a href="/docs/guides/python" title="Python" description="Connect a Python application to Neon" icon="python"></a>